zanuka/leaderport-core-ui/docs/backend-setup.md

-# Valkran Back-end Setup Guide
+# LeaderPort Back-end Setup Guide
-This is a rough draft of a setup guide for developers that will be using Valkran.
+This is a rough draft of a setup guide for developers that will be using LeaderPort.
 Most of the details are focused on the back-end setup, since the front-end install of the npm package will be pretty straightforward.
 I've included most of the common stack setups, but feel free to create an issue or pull request to add more.

 ## Prerequisites
 Before starting any of the setup options, ensure you have: